Agriculture and Ecosystem Degradation

 The Gallatin Valley is dominated by agricultural fields, not housing tracts.
 These agricultural fields have destroyed native vegetation and wildlife habitat.
 Photo George Wuerthner

 By comparison according to a GAP analysis (somewhat dated) only 0.17% of Montana was developed landscapes which includes all homes, roads, and other human imprints.
 This is primarily for livestock forage.
-To grow these crops millions of acres of native vegetation has been destroyed.
+To grow these crops millions of acres of native vegetation have been destroyed.

 Eugene Oregon’s urban growth boundary from the air.
 Zoning and land use planning can miminize urban development’s footprint.
 Photo rgGeorge Wuerthner